Kovil Venni

 Vaduvur

 Members of the brave soldiers settled in and around KovilVanni.
 One such place is now known by the name Vaduvur.
-The scar mark left behind after heal of the wounds were treated with herbs that grow near this place.
-“Vadu” in Tamil means scar, since this was center for treatment of Vadu, this place came to be named as Vaduvur.
-This place is equidistance from KovilVenni and Thanjavur.
+The scar marks left behind after healing the wounds were treated with herbs that grow near this place.
+‘Vadu’ in Tamil means scar, since this was the center for the treatment of Vadu, this place came to be named Vaduvur.
+This place is equidistant from KovilVenni and Thanjavur.
 Today this place is known for the Sri Kothandarama Temple of the town.

 Kothandarama comes to Vaduvur

 Thanjavur was then under the rule of King Sarabhoji II.
-One day king had a dream about the presence Sri Rama as an idol at Thalaignayiru indicating the place.
-King along with entourage proceeded to Thalaignayiru on mission to bring back Sri Rama to Thanjavur.
-King identified the place where Sri Rama idol was present as seen in his dream.
-Under the Peepal tree [also known as sacred fig tree or Arasa maram in Tamil] he unearthed the idols of Sri Rama, Sita, Lakshmana, Bharata, and Hanuman.
+One day king had a dream about the presence of Sri Rama as an idol at Thalaignayiru indicating the place.
+King along with his entourage proceeded to Thalaignayiru on a mission to bring back Sri Rama to Thanjavur.
+King identified the place where the Sri Rama idol was present as seen in his dream.
+Under the Peepal tree [also known as the sacred fig tree or Arasa maram in Tamil] he unearthed the idols of Sri Rama, Sita, Lakshmana, Bharata, and Hanuman.
 While he was preparing to leave, the natives of the place protested taking away the idols from there.
-They were convinced after the king agreed to leave behind the idols of Lakshmana and Bharata in their village itself.
-Today the idols of Sri Lakshmana and Bharata are under worshiped as Sri Rama and Sri Lakshmana at Sri Kothandarama temple at Thalaigyayiru.
+They were convinced after the king agreed to leave behind the idols of Lakshmana and Bharata in their village.
+Today the idols of Sri Lakshmana and Bharata are worshiped as Sri Rama and Sri Lakshmana at Sri Kothandarama temple at Thalaigyayiru.

-The king then proceeded towards Thanjavur with idols of Sri Rama, Seetha and Hanuman.
-On the way the convoy rested at Vaduvur.
-The people of Vaduvur when came to know that the idol was from Tirukannapuram, they pleaded with the king for the idols to be installed at their village.
-After a long deliberation the reluctant king had to agree to the request of the villagers.
+The king then proceeded towards Thanjavur with idols of Sri Rama, Seetha, and Hanuman.
+On the way, the convoy rested at Vaduvur.
+The people of Vaduvur when came to know, that the idol was from Tirukannapuram, they pleaded with the king for the idols to be installed in their village.
+After a long deliberation, the reluctant king had to agree to the request of the villagers.
 Thus Sri Rama came to this place Vaduvur.

 Sri Krishna resides with Kothanda Ramar

-The absence of Sri Lakshman was felt by the locals and they sculpted an idol for Sri Lakshmana.
-Thus sculpted idol appeared like a woman therefore people named it as Sri Sundari Amman and a separate shrine was built for her.
-Again an idol for Sri Lakshmana was sculpted and installed along with Kothandaramar, Sri Sita and Sri Hanuman in the main sanctorum.
+The locals felt the absence of an idol for Sri Lakshman, and then they sculpted an idol for Sri Lakshmana.
+Thus sculpted idol appeared like a woman therefore people named it Sri Sundari Amman and a separate shrine was built for her.
+Again an idol for Sri Lakshmana was sculpted and installed along with Kothandaramar, Sri Sita, and Sri Hanuman in the main sanctorum.

 Kothanda Ramar Temple

-A five storied rajagopuram with a frontal decorative “thorana vayal” [high raised porch] with arches atop in which mortar mould (stucco figure) of various avathar of Sri Mahavishnu are found.
-Sri Kothanda Rama, Sita, Lakshmana figures in the central arch.
+A five-storied rajagopuram with a frontal decorative ‘thorana vayal’ [high raised porch] with arches atop in which mortar mold (stucco figure) of various avatars of Sri Mahavishnu is found.
+Sri Kothanda Rama, Sita, and Lakshmana figures in the central arch.

-Before entering into the east facing temple complex, on the right one could see Sri Ahobali mutt, there vedic classes are conducted with students as inmates.
-In the mutt there is a sannidhi for Sri Lakshmi Narasimhar and Sri Chakrathalwar.
-As one enters the temple complex on the left side is ‘mada palli” [temple kitchen].
+Before entering into the east-facing temple complex, on the right one could see Sri Ahobali mutt, where Vedic classes are conducted with students as inmates.
+A sannidhi for Sri Lakshmi Narasimha and Sri Chakrathalwar is present in the mutt premises.
+As one enters the temple complex on the left side is ‘mada palli’ [temple kitchen].
 Offer your prayers at flag post then to Sri Garudalwar.
 On left side sannidhi for Hyagrivar-Desigar and on the right Manavala mamunivar sannidhi are seen.
-Then the palliarai [mirror room] on the left and on the right sannidhi for Sri Gopalan are seen.
+Then the palliarai [mirror room] on the left and the right sannidhi for Sri Gopalan are seen.

-Sri Gopalan with His concerts Sri Rukmani and Sri Sathyabhama are seen in the standing position facing east.
-Processional deity of Sri Gopalan is seen with a whip as seen in Mannargudi temple.
-Temple’s other processional deities are kept in this sannidhi.
+Sri Gopalan with His concerts Sri Rukmani and Sri Sathyabhama is seen in the standing position facing east.
+The processional deity of Sri Gopalan is seen with a whip as seen in Mannargudi temple.
+The temple’s other processional deities are kept in this sannidhi.

-In the central sanctum sanctorum Sri Rama is seen with Sri Sita devi on His right, Sri Lakshma on His left and Sri Hanuman on the extreme left with folded hands.
+In the central sanctum sanctorum, Sri Rama is seen with Sri Sita Devi on His right, Sri Lakshmana on His left and Sri Hanuman on the extreme left with folded hands.
 The processional deities are seen in this main sannidhi itself.

 Brahmmotsavam and car festival

-Car festival and Theradi Anjaneya Sannidhi, Sri Kothanda Rama Temple, Vaduvur There is celebration throughout the year in this temple but ten day Brahmmotsavam during Panguni – March April – following Sri Rama Navami is very special.
-During the Brahmmotsavam Sri Sita Rama kalyanam [wedding] is celebrated on the seventh day and the car festival on the ninth day.
+There is celebration throughout the year in this temple but the ten-day Brahmmotsavam during Panguni – March and April – following Sri Rama Navami is very special.
+During the Brahmmotsavam Sri Sita Rama kalyanam [wedding] is celebrated on the seventh day and the car festival is on the ninth day.

 Theradi Hanuman sannidhi

-There is no separate sannidhi for Sri Hanuman in the temple complex since He is present in the main Garbhagraham itself.
-But there is a separate sannidhi for Sri Hanuman near Theradi [temple car stand] around five hundred meters away, just facing the main Sri Ramar Temple.
-Sannidhi is small and elevated with a small mandap in front of the sannidhi.
-Special abhisekam is conducted on every Saturdays and on Sri Hanumath Jayanthi day [Dec-Jan] special pooja is conducted to Theradi Sri Hanuman.
+There is no separate sannidhi for Sri Hanuman in the temple complex since He is present in the main garbhagraham itself.
+But there is a separate sannidhi for Sri Hanuman near Theradi [temple car stand] around five hundred meters away, just facing the main Sri Ramar Temple. sannidhi is small and elevated with a small mandap in front of the sannidhi.
+Special abhisekam is conducted every Saturday and on Sri Hanumath Jayanthi day [Dec-Jan] special pooja is conducted to Theradi Sri Hanuman.

 Theradi Hanuman

-Sri Hanuman is in standing posture with folded hands and His palms joined in Anjali mudra.
-His lotus feet adorned with hollow anklet known as ‘thandai’ and an anklet chain known as “nupur’.
-Lord is wearing dhoti in kacham style.
-He is wearing bracelet in the upper arm known as “keyur”, “angad” and hollow wrist bracelet known as “Kankan” in His wrist.
-Yagyopavit across His broad chest, necklace close to His neck and two chains are seen in the bosom.
+Sri Hanuman is in a standing posture with folded hands and His palms joined in Anjali mudra.
+His lotus feet were adorned with a hollow anklet known as ‘thandai’ and an anklet chain known as ‘nupur’.
+Lord is wearing a dhoti in kacham style.
+He is wearing bracelets in the upper arm known as ‘keyur’, ‘angad’ and a hollow wrist bracelet known as ‘Kankan’ in His wrist.
+Yagyopaveet across His broad chest, necklace close to His neck, and two chains are seen in the bosom.
 His tail is raised above His head and ends up near his left shoulder.
-Lord is wearing ear pendent known as ‘kundal’ which is nearly touching His shoulders.
-A portion of His smooth ‘kesh’ is seen behind the ears touching the shoulders, adds elegance to the majestic look of the Lord.
+Lord is wearing an ear pendant known as ‘kundal’ which is nearly touching His shoulders.
+A portion of His smooth ‘kesh’ is seen behind the ears touching the shoulders, adding elegance to the majestic look of the Lord.
 The brilliant eyes of the Lord are overflowing with benevolence and compassion.

 Experience

-Praying to Lord of this kshetra who is pious and humble, ever loving Sri Rama Bhaktha, the devotee is sure to gain in humility and modesty in approaching the task he undertakes.
+Praying to the Lord of this kshatra who is pious and humble, ever-loving Sri Rama Bhaktha, the devotee is sure to gain in humility and modesty in approaching the task he undertakes.